Crsarmv7l/My-TTGO-Watch/README.md

 - Weather widget
      - Modified Amazfish to send on connect twice an hour.
 If you want my version just ask.
 - Experimental deauth attack in wifi settings.
 It is broadcast deauth so ymmv.
+Deauth based on the works of many people, but in particular the ESP32 Marauder Project forund here: https://github.com/justcallmekoko/ESP32Marauder/

 Can Work, but doesn't:
 - Music Control IS implimented in Amazfish, but I have little interest in fixing it to work.
 Maybe in the future.